Intermittency of renewable power

 Ramping limit of RES

 However low is the energy accumulated by the smoothing of renewable power, its storage is not for free.
 Smoothing of either local or aggregated renewable power pays-off only with a favourable tariff granted for meeting the prescribed power ramping limits.
 The goal is to minimize the sum "smoothing costs" plus "costs of other power balancing measures" plus "power losses due to a curtailment regulation of RES" and if possible, to get rid of the RES curtailment.
-Given the power ramping limit of RES and the measured signal GI(t) and its prediction error, the specific accumulation rate and the specific smoothing cost of the real smoothing can be aggregated.
-The minimum criterion can be eventually iterated by varrying the RES power ramping limit, unless this is optimized.
+Given the power ramping limit of RES and the measured signal GI(t) and its prediction error, the specific accumulation rate and the specific cost of the real smoothing can be aggregated.
+The minimum criterion can be eventually iterated by changing the RES power ramping limit, untill this is optimized.